Stifel lifts Canoo Inc. [GOEV] price estimate. Who else is bullish?

 Trading performance analysis for GOEV stock

-Canoo Inc. [GOEV] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -16.53.
-With this latest performance, GOEV shares dropped by -16.17% in over the last four-week period, additionally sinking by -69.94% over the last 6 months – not to mention a drop of -91.03% in the past year of trading.
+Canoo Inc. [GOEV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 30.33.
+With this latest performance, GOEV shares gained by 19.69% in over the last four-week period, additionally sinking by -51.24% over the last 6 months – not to mention a drop of -86.63% in the past year of trading.

 Canoo Inc. [GOEV]: A deeper dive into fundamental analysis